aFarkas/lazysizes/plugins/include/README.md

 </div>
 ```

+In case content and a behavior include is used together lazySizes will load them in parallel but makes sure to first include the content and then initialize the behavior.

 ####AMD features

 While you can write your AMD module how you want lazysizes include extension will check wether your module provides the following methods:

 * ``yourmodule.lazytransform``: Will be invoked before the content is inserted.
 Especially to transform the AJAX response.
+(For example JSON to HTML)
 * ``yourmodule.lazyload``: Callback function to initialize the module.
 Will be invoked after the content was inserted.
 * ``yourmodule.lazyunload``: Callback function to destroy your widget.
 Will be invoked before old content is removed

-Each of those methods are optional methods of a module.
+Each of those methods are optional static methods of a module.
 Here is a simple example:

 ```js
 define(function(){